ushliypakostnik/kafedra/README.md

     $ npm run buildProd

+Build JSON for songs to be parsed (it'll be later automated):

+    $ npm run build:songs:json

 Install webpack && webpack-bundle-analyzer globally for stats to be viewable:

     $ npm i -g webpack webpack-bundle-analyzer